scottgoldblatt/eslap/enterprise-c2fo_slap-file-format_division.md

 Your name for this division.
 Taken literally.
 Leading or Trailing spaces will be clipped.
 For example `' JohnCo'` or `'JohnCo '` will become `'JohnCo'` while `'John Co'` will remain exactly as given.

+tax_id
+---

+The Taxpayer Identification Number (TIN) for this vendor.
+For non-US based entities, this might be the identifiable tax ID for that country's tax authority.

 ---
 ---